distribution/distribution/docs/storage-drivers/index.md

 Storage drivers are intended to be written in Go, providing compile-time validation of the `storagedriver.StorageDriver` interface.

-## Driver Selection and Configuration
+## Driver selection and configuration

 The preferred method of selecting a storage driver is using the `StorageDriverFactory` interface in the `storagedriver/factory` package.
 These factories provide a common interface for constructing storage drivers with a parameters map.
 The factory model is based off of the [Register](http://golang.org/pkg/database/sql/#Register) and [Open](http://golang.org/pkg/database/sql/#Open) methods in the builtin [database/sql](http://golang.org/pkg/database/sql) package.